jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-No man was ever wise by chance.
+The heart has its reasons which reason knows not of.
-- Seneca the Younger
+- Blaise Pascal

-Updated on: [2/20/2022]
+Updated on: [2/21/2022]
 <!-- #quoteEnd -->
 </pre>